Defying the law of perceptions that suggests Amazon has everything best, no, Amazon has everything right.

 On the other side, Amazon tried to make a hole in the pocket of the existing Indian E-commerce giants by vowing to invest 5 billion dollars in Amazon India stretching a line away from Flipkart.
 The another threat coming into play for Flipkart.

 So many threats, so much of competition, drying up of investments and the fall of revenues can make any business worry.
 Likewise, if Amazon counts for Flipkart as a worry, we have Alibaba entering into space which might give many more reasons to Amazon to worry.
-What can be concluded here is the competition is no less for any business or any business giant who are doing right and trying their bit.
+What can be concluded here is the competition is no less for any business or any business giant who is doing right and trying their bit.

-So if Amazon is fueling 5 billion dollars, for an instance the money turning into burned cash through discounts offered or the money escalated to grab a solid consumer base, at the end of the financial year, it is what revenues count and the amount invested defining the charts of cash flow.
+So if Amazon is fueling 5 billion dollars, for an instance the money turning into burned cash through discounts offered or the money escalated to grab a solid consumer base, at the end of the financial year, it is what revenues count (and user base) and the amount invested defining the charts of cash flow.

 What is more important to count at this point of time-frame is Flipkart is at the situation where it needs to raise money time and again while Amazon has already built itself in the other parts of the world and now picked India to bring the heat more.
 But!